jasonful/lcc/ulpcc/doc/README.md

 See %ULPCCDIR%\inc\ulp_c.h for details.

+You can also call the pseudo-function `include` with a numeric argument.
+For example:
+`include (1);`
+will generate `.include "1.S"` in the .S file, allowing you to include assembly code from other files.

 ### Notes:
 1. The compiler automatically inserts a `halt` at the end of entry().
 1. When something is not supported, I try to generate a friendly error message in the .S file.